View of Freetown, the capital of Sierra Leone

 Copyright© Xander Heinl/photothek.net

-In 2014, just 12 years after the end of the civil war, an Ebola epidemic broke out in Sierra Leone, with disastrous consequences for the economy and society.
-The country has yet to fully recover, and its development has been further set back by the COVID-19 pandemic.
+In 2014, just twelve years after the end of the civil war, an Ebola epidemic broke out in Sierra Leone, with disastrous consequences for the economy and society.
+The country had not yet fully recovered when the COVID-19 pandemic hit in 2020, putting an additional strain on development.
+The impacts of Russia’s war of aggression in Ukraine are also making the severe poverty even worse.

 German development cooperation with Sierra Leone

-The BMZ is also promoting responsible natural resources policies in fragile West African states as part of a regional project.
-The members of the Mano River Union – which include Guinea, Liberia and Côte d’Ivoire alongside Sierra Leone – receive support with the aim of helping to increase government revenue from natural resources, improve working and production conditions in the extractive sector, monitor the activities of mining companies more effectively, and increase the transparency of payment flows.
+In addition to bilateral cooperation, the BMZ is also supporting a responsible commodities policy and supply chains in West Africa via a regional project.
+The member states of the Mano River Union – Sierra Leone, Guinea, Liberia and Côte d’Ivoire – receive support with the aim of helping to increase government revenue from natural resources, improve working and production conditions in the extractive sector, monitor the activities of mining companies more effectively, and increase the transparency of payment flows.

 Germany also supports numerous NGOs working in Sierra Leone, in particular in the areas of training and education, health, land rights and the rights of women and girls.